-N/O (Not 1 2 3 commitment to leading students to 1 Sometimes (Exhibits Progress) Consistently (Proficient) Exhibits progress towards a belief in Clearly demonstrates a belief in leading students to leading students to higher level higher level thinking in cognitive, affective and thinking in cognitive, affective and/or psychomotor domains. affective and psychomotor domains. psychomotor domains.
+Γ N/O (Not 1 2 3 Consistently (Proficient) Observed) Rarely (Unsatisfactory Rarely (Unsatisfactory) Sometimes (Exhibits Progress) Exhibits limited awareness of or Exhibits progress towards a belief in Clearly demonstrates a belief in leading students to commitment to leading students to leading students to higher level higher level thinking in cognitive, affective and higher level thinking in cognitive, thinking in cognitive, affective and/or psychomotor domains. affective and psychomotor domains. psychomotor domains.